MariaXouri/Assignment1/README.md

 **IN-ORDER CPU MODELS**

 The in-order CPU models are differensiated from the out-of-order CPUs in the form of execution.The in-order CPU  has a sequential order of executing programs.It also waits for every instruction to be executed until it continues to the next ones.
-Finally, it is slower in execution due to the time delays.
+Finally, it is slower in execution due to the time delays.They are also statically scheduled.

 ### 1. SimpleCPU